-NCM LLC operates the largest digital in-theatre video advertising network in North America, through which it distributes national and local advertising that the Company has sold on theatre screens and video screens in theatre lobbies.
-NCM LLC also sells theatre lobby promotions and online and mobile advertising that are displayed on its and other company websites and mobile sites and apps.
-Our revenue is principally derived from advertising distributed to NCM LLC's founding member theatres in accordance with long-term ESAs (approximately 21 years remaining as of June 30, 2016) and to network affiliates in accordance with multi-year agreements, which expire at various dates through July 22, 2031.
+We operate the largest digital in-theatre video advertising network in North America, through which we distribute national and local advertising that we have sold on theatre screens and video screens in theatre lobbies.
+We also sell theatre lobby promotions and online and mobile advertising that are displayed on our and other company websites and mobile sites and apps.
+Our revenue is principally derived from advertising distributed to our founding member theatres in accordance with long-term ESAs (approximately 21 years remaining as of June 30, 2016) and to network affiliates in accordance with multi-year agreements, which expire at various dates through July 22, 2031.
 The weighted average remaining term (based on attendance) of the ESAs and the network affiliate agreements is 18.5 years as of June 30, 2016.
-The ESAs with the founding members and network affiliate agreements grant NCM LLC exclusive rights in their theatres to sell advertising, subject to limited exceptions.
+The ESAs with the founding members and network affiliate agreements grant us exclusive rights in their theatres to sell advertising, subject to limited exceptions.
 Our advertising FirstLook pre-show and LEN programming are distributed predominantly via satellite through our proprietary DCN.
 Approximately 99% of the aggregate founding member and network affiliate theatre attendance is generated by theatres connected to our DCN (the remaining 410 screens receive advertisements on USB drives) and 100% of the FirstLook pre-show is projected on digital projectors (90% digital cinema projectors and 10% LCD projectors).